 1. Map out your study time

-Forget cramming: it takes many hours to study effectively for a major midterm exam.
+Forget cramming: it takes many hours to study effectively for a major exam.
 Schedule one or two three-hour study blocks every day for two weeks before the main event.
 Studying with someone else can be motivating, too.

 If you have several exams in a week, clearly define the study blocks in your schedule.
 Cut down on socializing and, if possible, cut back on non-related work hours.

 At this point, you should be reviewing what you already know — but you still have time to improve in any weaker areas.